KEYBOARDS | COMPOSER | PRODUCER | MIXING & MASTERING

 Hailing from the small town of Owosso, Michigan, Scott graduated with a Bachelors of Music degree in Piano Performance from the prestigious Berklee College of Music in 1991.
-He was fortunate to study with some many of the great Berklee legends such as Hal Crook, Ed Tomassi, Herb Pomeroy, Ray Santisi and many others.
+He was fortunate to study with some of the great Berklee legends such as Hal Crook, Ed Tomassi, Herb Pomeroy, Ray Santisi and others.

-The 2015 release Larger Than Life features Scott teamed up with Willis with Tavaglione, Borlai and others, a truly explosive unit.
-Kinsey's original approach to melody, harmony, improvisation and composition give the CD a unique, breakthrough sound.
+The 2015 album Larger Than Life features Scott teamed up with Willis, Börlai, Tavaglione and others, a truly explosive unit.
+Kinsey's original approach to melody, harmony, improvisation and composition give the record a unique, breakthrough sound.
 Kinsey’s first album as a leader, Kinesthetics, was released in 2007 and features a variety of the stellar musicians he has collaborated with over the years.

 REGARDING JOE ZAWINUL

-Kinsey mixes and masters recordings, as well as hi-res content for the iTunes+ (MFiT) protocol.
+Kinsey mixes and masters records, as well as hi-res content for the iTunes+ (MFiT) protocol.
 Scott endorses Nord Keyboards, CME XKey37, Keith McMillen Instruments, Dave Smith Instruments, Arturia, Roli Seaboard, Lauten Audio Microphones and others.